 Fast Company is that talks about business, design, ideas, and even cultures.
 They inspire new breed of innovative and creative thought leaders who are actively inventing the future of business.

-The font used for the headlines are thinner compared to the desktop version, also, the headlines are only capitalised on the first letter of every word instead of every word in the desktop version.
+The font used for the headlines is thinner compared to the desktop version, also, the headlines are only capitalized on the first letter of every word instead of every word in the desktop version.
 These tweaks for their mobile website enable more words to fit in each line and greatly reduce the space needed while keeping the website look neat.

 Alexa Ranking: 2,533

-Everyone knows MTV love to use vibrant and psychedelic colors that resonates with their brand.
-Fortunately, these colors are kept to a minimal for good measure for the sake of a good design.
+Everyone knows MTV love to use vibrant and psychedelic colors that resonate with their brand.
+Fortunately, these colors are kept to a minimum for good measure for the sake of a good design.

 Alexa Ranking: 4,143